-The same study demonstrated that upon stimulation with specific differentiation media cells in TRT-MR and TRT cell suspensions were independently able to differentiate into cells of all three germ layers (i.e., into the adipogenic, osteogenic, hepatogenic and neurogenic lineages)[53].
-The latter is in line with earlier findings that adult stem cells may obtain any of the three lineages but depend on constant induction of differentiation and re-confirmation by signals released and communicated from the local microenvironment[81-83].
+The same study demonstrated that upon stimulation with specific differentiation media cells in TRT-MR and TRT cell suspensions were independently able to differentiate into cells from all three germ layers (i.e., into the adipogenic, osteogenic, hepatogenic, and neurogenic lineages)[53].
+The latter is in line with earlier findings that adult stem cells may obtain any of the lineages but depend on constant induction of differentiation and re-confirmation by signals released and communicated from the local microenvironment[81-83].
 If this information and confirmation is missing or ceases, adult stem cells stop differentiating[84,85].
 In fact, only true stem cells are able to continue their expected differentiation pathway as supported by the local microenvironment[86-88].
 This is one of several reasons why adult stem cell therapy with UA-ARDCs is very safe[89-91].
-In contrast, safety concerns have been raised regarding stem cell therapy with cultured adult stem cells since with higher passages an increased rate of potential malignant transformation may occur[92-94].
+In contrast, safety concerns have been raised regarding stem cell therapy with cultured adult stem cells because with higher passages an increased rate of potential malignant transformation may occur[92-94].

-A study on fresh, uncultured cells that were isolated from adipose tissue of pigs using the Transpose RT system and Matrase Reagent showed that approximately 40% of cells in the SVF were immunopositive for CD29 (thereafter: "CD29+") and CD44+[95], which are markers of adipose tissue-derived stem cells[50,96].
+A study on fresh, uncultured cells that were isolated from adipose tissue of pigs using the Transpose RT system and Matrase Reagent showed that approximately 40% of cells in the stromal vascular fraction were immunopositive for CD29 (thereafter: CD29+) and CD44+[95], which are markers of adipose tissue-derived stem cells[50,96].
 Furthermore, on average only 9% of the cells were CD45+ (a marker of blood derived cells[50]), and on average only 11% of the cells were CD31+ (a marker of endothelial cells[50]).
-Another study on fresh, uncultured cells that were isolated from adipose tissue of horses using a predecessor of the Transpose RT system (ARC system; InGeneron) and Matrase Reagent found highest relative gene expression of osteocalcin (a gene associated with the osteogenic lineage[97]) when investigating these cells for the relative gene expression of CD44, CD73, CD90, CD105, CD146 and CD166 (MSC surface markers), CD34 and CD45 (hematopoietic markers), CD31 (endothelial cell marker), type-1 collagen, PPARG2 (a gene associated with the adipogenic lineage) and osteocalcin[98].
+Another study on fresh, uncultured cells that were isolated from adipose tissue of horses using a predecessor of the Transpose RT system (ARC system; InGeneron) and Matrase Reagent found the highest relative gene expression of osteocalcin (a gene associated with the osteogenic lineage[97]) when investigating these cells for the relative gene expression of CD44, CD73, CD90, CD105, CD146, and CD166 (mesenchymal stem cell surface markers), CD34 and CD45 (hematopoietic markers), CD31 (endothelial cell marker), type-1 collagen, PPARγ2 (a gene associated with the adipogenic lineage), and osteocalcin[98].
 Collectively, these data underline the osteogenic potential of the UA-ADRCs used in the present study.